acumos/acumos-python-client/docs/user-guide.rst

 (preferred) or `pyenv <https://github.com/pyenv/pyenv>`__ to install and manage Python environments.

-If you’re new to Python and need an IDE to start developing, we recommend using `Spyder <https://github.com/spyder-ide/spyder>`__ which can easily be installed with Anaconda.

 The ``acumos`` package can be installed with pip:

 .. code:: bash

     pip install acumos

 Protocol Buffers
 ----------------